codewars/docs/content/authoring/kata/create-first-kata.md

 Creating a kata is a totally different kind of task from solving a kata.
 You might be able to solve a purple kata in under an hour, and still get flummoxed by the process of making a new kata.
 Being a good player doesn't always make you a good level maker, after all.
 What authors sometimes do not realize is the fact that creating a good quality kata is much harder than solving it.

-While a kata with minor problems can be easily fixed, a kata with fundamental issues will get stuck in the beta process forever, collecting negative feedback through the time.
+While a kata with minor problems can be easily fixed, a kata with fundamental issues will get stuck in the beta process forever, collecting negative feedback over time.
 You don't want that.

 ## Support for authors